ATEX Zones – Hazardous Area Classification

 • : the device can be used without restriction.

-• X: there are specific conditions of use, which are described in more detail in the documentation.
+• X: there are specific operating conditions that must be described in more detail in the documentation

 • U: incomplete machine, without CE marking